RocketMaster404/Individuellt-projekt---Biblioteket/README.md

 It includes five users with associated PIN codes.
 Each user has a profile where they can borrow books, return books, and view an overview of the library's collection as well as their current loans.

+After the user has logged in, they are sent to the main menu.
+They can choose an option 1-5 depending on what the would like to do.

 My solution.
 I choose to work with parallel arrays since all arrays had a fixed number of five.
 For ex, if the user has index 0 I would use index 0 for all element (pincode, loans)